Implex1v/SimpleDockerMonitoring/README.md

 # SimpleDockerMonitoring
 Using simple-dm you can simply monitor your running docker containers.
 You can run `simple-dm` as a cli tool and configure it via a simple yml file.
-You simply have to define of docker container names which are expected to run.
-If these docker containers are not running a e-mail will be send to a specified e-mail address with further information.
+You simply have to define a list of docker container names which are expected to r un.
+If these docker containers are not running an e-mail will be send to a specified e-mail address with further information.
 To automate the monitoring simply create a cron job and run the `simple-dm` command.

 ## Install & Usage
 1) Clone this repo, cd into the directory and run `go install`